Get your API Client

 The client credential flow containing API Client settings

-Not only can you can manually save your API Client information, but a drop-down list contains options for downloading your API Client configuration in a format-friendly way for various programming languages.
+You can manually save your API Client information, or select an option from the drop-down to download your API Client configuration in a format-friendly way for various programming languages.

 These configurations can be copied to your clipboard or downloaded.

-1. Select Environment Variables (.env) from the drop-down list and click the download icon.
+1. From the drop-down, select Environment Variables (.env) and click the download icon.

 Environment Variables that can be downloaded

-2. The environment variables file is downloaded to your computer with a placeholder name based on your Project key and what you named the API Client (for example: project-key_API client name.env).
+2. The environment variables file is downloaded to your computer with a placeholder name based on your Project key and the name of your API Client (for example: project-key_API client name.env).

 The environment variables file is a plain text file and can be opened with any text or code editor.

-3. Open your downloads folder and rename the environment variables file .env.
+3. In your downloads folder, select the file and rename the environment variables file .env.